Microdosing with Cannabis for Life Optimization

 After the abstinence period, you are ready to begin experimenting to find your optimal microdose.
 Start by consuming 1 to 2.5 milligrams of THC-containing cannabis, or 10% of your threshold dose before beginning tasks.
 In your journal, make notes of how you feel, paying particular attention to your focus, creativity, and overall productivity.
 After trying this dosage for 3 days while journaling, review your notes and reflect on the results experienced at this dosage.
 If you’re finding that most days you noted little change in markers of focus, creativity, and productivity, begin to increase your microdose by .5 to 1 mg increments until your notes reflect a mild but noticeable change.
 You’ll know when you’ve reached that just right amount; be sure to take detailed notes so you can refer back to them.
 Hang out at your optimal dosage for 3-5 days, then take another break to set you up for success for your next microdose session.

 Microdosing with different forms of THC will yield slightly different results.
-Sativa strains of delta-9 THC in microdose amounts should support a focused, energetic mindset, while Indica strains may be better for those looking to microdose to decrease stress and anxiety.
-Follow the dosing protocol outlined in the previous paragraph when using delta-9 THC for microdosing.
+Sativa strains of Delta-9 THC in microdose amounts should support a focused, energetic mindset, while Indica strains may be better for those looking to microdose to decrease stress and anxiety.
+Follow the dosing protocol outlined in the previous paragraph when using Delta-9 THC for microdosing.

 Delta-8 THC in microdose amounts can help alleviate body aches and pains, and the distraction and discomfort that accompany them.
-A standard threshold dose of delta-8 THC is 20-50 milligrams depending on your tolerance, so your microdose protocol will begin with 2-5 milligrams, increasing by 1mg increments from there.
+A standard threshold dose of Delta-8 THC is 20-50 milligrams depending on your tolerance, so your microdose protocol will begin with 2-5 milligrams, increasing by 1mg increments from there.

-Microdosing with cannabis offers individuals a plethora of opportunities to focus, connect, broaden perspective, and show up with resilience through stressful situations.
+Microdosing with cannabis offers individuals a plethora of opportunities to focus, connect, broaden their perspective, and show up with resilience through stressful situations.
 We hope this article has informed and empowered you to experiment with this exciting practice in your life.
 As always, consume plant medicine responsibly, and when in doubt, mellow out.